justoneplanet/protobuf-objc/README.md

 # Protocol Buffers, Objective C

-"Data Model" generator with full support for google protocol buffers in Objective C.
+Java style generator with full support for google protocol buffers in Objective C.

 Protocol Buffers are a way of encoding structured data in an efficient yet extensible format.
 This project is based on an implementation of Protocol Buffers from Google.
 See the